What's Normal?

 The popularity of eugenic thinking reinforced post-World War I anti-immigrant sentiment in the US and Canada.
 With the introduction of IQ tests for educational tracking, low scores of new immigrants were ascribed to poor genetics, even though the tests were typically administered in English to non-English-speakers.
 US Army recruits were administered written IQ exams en masse, where many had never held a pencil.
 "Negative eugenics" sanctioned by law led to efforts to discourage or actively interfere with the marriage of persons perceived to have "bad genes".
 In the 1920s and '30s, many US states and as well as Alberta and British Columbia passed laws permitting compulsory sterilization of thousands of persons with a variety of conditions considered "hereditary" on the basis of little or no evidence.
 This included traits such as epilepsy, mental retardation, "congenital" criminality or pauperism, etc).
 The US Supreme Court approved this policy, a leading Justice Homes famously pronouncing, "Three generations of imbeciles are enough'"

-The Nazi regime in Germany adopted these same laws, and extended them in 1939 to medically-approved murder of institutionalized persons ("Lebensunwertes Leben:" Life unworthy of Life) in its Aktion T4 extermination policy.
+The Nazi regime in Germany adopted legislation directly from US laws, and extended them as early as 1932 to medically-sanctioned murder of institutionalized persons deemed ("Lebensunwertes Leben:" Life unworthy of Life) in its Aktion T4 extermination policy.
 Technical methods of large-scale execution developed in this program (including gassing) were extended directly to the murder of millions in the Holocaust of the 1940s.

 J Cornwell, "Hitler's Scientists: Science, War, and the Devil's Pact"